Possible Bearish Inside Day Candle Pattern Detected for Abbvie Inc (NYSE:ABBV) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Abbvie Inc (NYSE:ABBV)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Abbvie Inc (NYSE:ABBV) based on the price action in the company's shares.
-Today's price range of $96.52 and $97.09 is within yesterday's high and low of the day.
+Yesterday's price range of $96.51 and $97.30 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Abbvie Inc may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 AbbVie Inc. researches and develops pharmaceutical products.
 The Company produces pharmaceutical drugs for specialty therapeutic areas such as immunology, chronic kidney disease, hepatitis C, women's health, oncology, and neuroscience.
 AbbVie also offers treatments for diseases including multiple sclerosis, parkinson's, and alzheimer's disease.